wp-plugins/participants-database/readme.txt

 Tested up to: 3.2.1
 Stable tag: 0.9

-Build and maintain a fully customizable database of participants or volunteers with shortcodes for forms, admin backend, custom lists, and CSV import/export.
+Build and maintain a fully customizable database of participants or volunteers with shortcodes for forms, admin backend, custom lists, and CSV support.

 == Description ==